aws-samples/aws-iot-analytics-workshop/README.md

 **Use the AWS console for the remainder of the Workshop**
 ---------------------------------------------------------

 Sign-in to [AWS console](https://aws.amazon.com/console).
-Now subscribe as below, to the MQTT topic to see the messages published from IOT Device Simulator.
+Now subscribe as below, to the MQTT topic to see the messages published from IoT Device Simulator.

-    1. Choose IOT Core service
+    1. Choose IoT Core service
     2. Click Test (On left pane)
     3. Subscription topic: smartbuilding/topic -> Click Subscribe to topic